AHartNtkn/AHartNtkn.github.io/_posts/2021-05-11-Computing-the-Discrete-Continuously.md

 <a name="headingFinal"></a>
 ## Final Thoughts

 Some of the constructs here could certainly be improved.
 The key adjective in the paper on simulating Turing machines is "Robust".
 It's extremely important in analog computation to be able to account for and handle error accumulation.
 A lot of the fiddliness with the constructions in that paper stem from such concerns.
-As I honestly don't know much about the topic, and I also didn't want to make this topic any more confusing than it already is, I ignored the concern, but such things can't be ignored in any concrete implementation in an actual analog medium.
+As I honestly don't know much about the topic, and I also didn't want to make this post any more confusing than it already is, I ignored the concern, but such things can't be ignored in any concrete implementation in an actual analog medium.

 The same line of research as the Turing machine simulating ODE led to this paper on a universal ODE;

 - [A Universal Ordinary Differential Equation](https://arxiv.org/pdf/1702.08328.pdf) by Olivier Bournez and Amaury Pouly

 The premise of the paper is to present an ODE with about 300 parameters such that the adjustment of said parameters can cause the solution of the ODE to asymptotically approximate the solution of any other ODE.
 Pretty cool, but the construction is quite involved and there is ongoing research into improving it.
 I think what I presented here might allow a much simpler presentation of such a thing.
 Encoding polynomials isn't hard.
-Given a list [a1, a2, a3...], we can interpret these as the coefficients of x^0, x^1, x^2, or as the coefficients of x^0 y^0, x^1 y^0, x^0, y^1, x^1 y^1, etc. Using this, giving an encoding of a polynomial initial value ODE system is fairly easy.
+Given a list [a1, a2, a3...], we can interpret these as the coefficients of x^0, x^1, x^2, or as the coefficients of x^0 y^0, x^1 y^0, x^0 y^1, x^1 y^1, etc. Using this, giving an encoding of a polynomial initial value ODE system is fairly easy.
 We can define a function f(n, t) where n decodes to a polynomial ODE system and t is fed into the first function in the solution of said system.
 By creating an analytic approximation for f we could define a universal ODE in a way that is, perhaps, conceptually simpler than what's in that paper.

 Of course, the analog aspects of this post could be ignored, and one can appreciate the calculations using only ℕ. This whole idea of "everything is everything", as [Paul Tarau put it](https://content.wolfram.com/uploads/sites/13/2019/03/18-4-6.pdf), is quite interesting and I think has much potential.

 I don't have an analog computer to try implementing this, but I think the perspective offered to hear points to clearer paths for implementing essentially arbitrary computations put in the format of a functional program on potentially very esoteric hardware.
 I've been obsessed with mechanical and analog computers over the last few weeks.
 I think some of the algorithms here could be implemented in a way similar to old mechanical calculators such as the [CURTA](https://www.youtube.com/watch?v=loI1Kwed8Pk&list=UUyx5AKwWRJHT6Z-G_JawKGQ&index=9).

-Since everything is essentially an incremental manipulation of natural numbers with very few memory requirements, I think this could be turned into an extension of existing [mental arithmetic](https://worldmentalcalculation.com/learning-training/) techniques allowing for an elegant system of arbitrary mental computation.
+Since everything is essentially an incremental manipulation of natural numbers with few memory requirements, I think this could be turned into an extension of existing [mental arithmetic](https://worldmentalcalculation.com/learning-training/) techniques allowing for an elegant system of arbitrary mental computation.
 At the very least, these can be modified into operations that one could perform on an abacus; perhaps a large one.

 Also, as a loose thought, since all data can be interpreted as an ordered pair, and all functions ℕ → ℕ can be interpreted as ℕ × ℕ → ℕ, we can treat all functions as an evaluation function, seeing the first number as a program and the second as the argument to that program.
 This should connect to notions of [higher-order computability](https://www.springer.com/gp/book/9783662479919).

 There are also a few loose ends.
-The treatment of dependent types is no as systematic as I'd hope.
+The treatment of dependent types is not as systematic as I'd hope.
 In general, a systematic treatment of dependent types can't be given in the first place, but I think much more could be done since we're assuming the fiber is always a countable type.
 I think the only thing which might be needed in general is some notion of quotienting, which is mostly a bureaucratic mechanism anyway.
 The problem comes in with quotients by undecidable relations, which works fine but doesn't allow bijective encodings.
 Even when the relation is decidable, I don't actually know how (or if it's possible in general) to create a bijective encoding.
 Maybe with some form of Knuth-Bendix completion?
 It's clear to me that there are so many benefits to using dependent types in this format, but I really won't be satisfied until many of those can be described systematically.
 Maybe using some form of ornamentation a la. [algebraic ornements](https://www.cs.ox.ac.uk/people/hsiang-shang.ko/algOrn/algOrn.pdf) could work as a systematic account of all the pragmatic cases.
 This is probably the loosest end which is partially solved.

 Another loose end I have is graphs with structure.
 Graphs with little structure (e.g. arbitrary graphs, digraphs, with no structural requirements) can be encoded quite easily, but what about, say, a graph where each node has at most three edges, but no more?
 Even basic structural requirements like that elude me.
 There are nice notions of hylomorphisms for graphs via so-called [inductive graphs](https://web.engr.oregonstate.edu/~erwig/papers/InductiveGraphs_JFP01.pdf), but I don't think they give the same guarantees as ordinary cata/ana/hylomorphisms.
 More importantly, I don't know how such constructs could be placed in a dependently typed setting.
 I assume someone's already worked on that problem and I just haven't found their papers, but it seems like obvious low-hanging fruit to me, even outside of the nitch of this post.

 The fact that I know very little about enumerative combinatorics might be holding me back.
-I'll look into that next.
+I'll look into that soon.

 {% endraw %}